 |Wang Yi Meets with External Affairs Minister Sushma Swaraj of India|

-On December 11, 2017 local time, Foreign Minister Wang Yi met with External Affairs Minister Sushma Swaraj of India on the sidelines of his attendance at the 15th Meeting of Foreign Ministers of China, Russia and India in New Delhi.
+On June 4, 2018 local time, State Councilor and Foreign Minister Wang Yi met with External Affairs Minister Sushma Swaraj of India on the sidelines of the Formal Meeting of the BRICS Ministers of Foreign Affairs in South Africa.

 Wang Yi expressed that the informal meeting between President Xi Jinping and Prime Minister Narendra Modi in Wuhan in April was a complete success and had a far-reaching impact.
 The trust and friendship established between the leaders of the two countries have led all sectors of society in China and India to enhance mutual understanding and deepen exchanges and cooperation in various fields.
 The two countries should speed up the implementation of the consensus of the leaders' informal meeting, well plan high-level exchanges in the next stage, push forward various institutional arrangements between the two countries, and expand practical cooperation in all fields, in a bid to bring more benefits to the two peoples.